Study Abroad Program Overview

 3.00 cumulative GPA at the time of application and maintained through the end of the last term prior to departure.GPA Note

-: • University of Bristol: 3.0 cumulative GPA is required for all subjects.
-Fall is open to Humanities and Social Science majors only, due to lack of early assessment for other majorsGPA Note
+: University of Bristol: 3.0 cumulative GPA is required for all subjects.
+Fall is open to Arts, Humanities, and Social Science majors only, due to lack of early assessment for other majorsGPA Note

-: • University of Kent: Students with a GPA in the 2.95-2.99 range should submit a letter explaining the GPA and how the student plans to increase it to Kent’s preferred 3.0 GPA
+: University of Kent: Students with a GPA in the 2.95-2.99 range should submit a letter explaining the GPA and how the student plans to increase it to Kent’s preferred 3.0 GPAGPA Note

-: • University of London, Royal Holloway: 3.3 cumulative GPA is required for Drama and History
+: University of London, Royal Holloway: 3.3 is required for Drama, History, and English GPA Note

 Other Eligibility Requirements: